RedReign/FoundryVTT-BetterRolls5e/README.md

 If you are feeling generous, and would like to support my work, you can do so through this [Paypal](https://www.paypal.me/RedReignDonate) link.
 Thank you!

+## Incompatible Modules
+- Mars (replaces the core roller, competing directly with Better Rolls.
+Its one or the other)
+- Better NPC Sheet 5e (very out of date)

 ## Installation
 ### Method 1
 - Start up Foundry and click "Install Module" in the "Add-On Modules" tab.